amf673/COMP-1701-Fall-2024/AA-Final-Exam-Information.md

 Whatever they do can always be done with a while loop.
 And most other languages (like Java in COMP 1502 or C++ in COMP 1633) do not have the feature so it is necessary to learn to do this without them.

-#### 5. try/except
+#### 5. Don't Use try/except

 This is an important piece of programming but beyond the scope of this class.
-You will learn about this construct to COMP 1502 using Java.
+You will learn about this construct in you next programming class.

-#### 6. sum()
+#### 6. Don't Use List sum()

 Constructs like this:
 ```Python